 - When DiGard moved to the #22 car in 1983, Geoff Bodine and Cliff Stewart Racing took the Gatorade sponsorship and #88 to their team.
 Bodine made 28 starts that year.

 - When Bodine left to drive for Rick Hendrick in 1984, Cliff Stewart hired ASA star Rusty Wallace to drive in his first full-time NASCAR season.
 Wallace made 30 starts that year, winning Rookie of the Year honors.
 The next year, Wallace and Stewart would switch the car to the #2 ALUGARD Pontiac.

 - In 1985 Buddy Baker founded a race team using the #88.
 From 1985-1988 Baker would make 54 starts in the car, but also fielded the car with other drivers during this time.
 Al Unser Sr., Greg Sacks, Morgan Shepher, Rick Mast, and Joe Ruttman would all make a handful of starts over the years.
 Jimmy Spencer, Buddy Baker’s protege, would have the most starts in the car besides Baker with 17 in the 1989 season.

-Today, Dale Earnhardt Jr. pays tribute to Baker by using the same font for the #88 on the side of his car.
+When Dale Earnhardt Jr. started racing #88 in 2008, he chose to pay tribute to Baker by using the same font for the #88 on the side of his car.

 - Buddy’s father Buck Baker is best remembered for his success in the #87 car, but he did start car #88 a total of 54 times from 1954-1968 including 3 wins.